UTM Parameters Best Practices

 7. QR Codes

 If you use QR codes in your marketing, link those QR codes to a URL that is tagged with UTM parameters to determine which of the QR code placements works the best.
+This comes under utm tagging best practices.

 Let’s consider an example if a restaurant places a QR code on the menu and in direct mail postcards to unlock a special discount for the person’s next visit.